 If you don’t have an ANC, you are automatically married in community of property.
 This means that there is one estate between a husband and a wife.
 Everything is shared equally between spouses, which includes debts.
 However, with an antenuptial contract, the estates of each spouse remain separate.
 The difference comes with the addition of the accrual system.

 An ANC determines whether a marriage will be out of community of property with/without the accrual system.
 It must be signed by the persons entering into a marriage, two witnesses and a notary public, and it must be registered in the Deeds Registries office within the prescribed time period.

 What is the accrual system?

-- MARRIAGE OUT OF COMMUNITY OF PROPERTY WITH THE ACCRUAL SYSTEM: this is identical to a “marriage out of community of property” but the accrual system will be applicable.
-The accrual system is a formula that is used to calculate how much the larger estate must pay the smaller estate once the marriage comes to an end through death or divorce.
+The accrual system is a formula that is used to calculate how much the spouse with the larger estate must pay the smaller estate if the marriage comes to an end through death or divorce.
 Only property acquired during the marriage can be considered when calculating the accrual.
-The accrual system does not automatically apply and must be included in an ante nuptial contract.

 This article is a general information sheet and should not be used or relied on as legal or other professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
 Always contact your legal adviser for specific and detailed advice.
 Errors and omissions excepted (E&OE)